yihui/yihui.org/content/en/2017-12-19-blogdown-book.md

 > Life is short.
 Write for eternity.

-I also wrote a poem in Chinese there (sorry to English readers), which was another way to express this.
+I also wrote a poem in Chinese there (apologies to English readers), which was another way to express this.

 Because this time I have two co-authors, I cannot make the decision all by myself.
 Thankfully, both Amber and Alison agreed to waive the royalties, so none of us will make a single penny out of this book.
 We did this to make the book cheaper, and John Kimmel also convinced Chapman & Hall of not making money from this book, which further lowered the price.
 What's more, John also persuaded Chapman & Hall of letting us host a free online version of the **blogdown** book (we did the same thing for the **bookdown** book).
 I have to say that is very generous of our publisher.
 If you have a chance, you may want to thank [John](https://www.crcpress.com/go/from-your-editors) for these things (the holiday season is coming, so it is great time to write a thank-you email).
 Of course, you should also thank [Amber](https://amber.rbind.io) and [Alison](https://alison.rbind.io).